 Spring lasts from March to May.
 And the weather can be very confusing, making packing difficult.

-In fact, it can be as warm as summer or as cold as winter.
+In fact, the weather in March can be as warm as summer or as cold as winter.
 Consequently, you should bring windproof and rain apparel as well as t-shirts and sweaters.

 The landscape is quite beautiful in March.
-For example, flowers are just beginning to bloom.
+For example, flowers are just beginning to bloom across Sweden.

 One of the advantages of visiting Sweden in March is that it is off season.
-So you might get discounts at hotels.
+So you might get discounts at hotels in Stockholm, Gothenborg, Malmo, and other cities.
 And you won’t have to fight crowds at tourist attractions!

 This post contains affiliate links.
 If you make a qualifying purchase, I may receive a small commission – at no extra cost to you!